We are an Indigenous conservation 501(c)(3) nonprofit

 Eric Stensgar Memorial Scholarship

 Through the Eric Stensgar Memorial Scholarship, the L.I.G.H.T.
-Foundation (LF) Council of Guides foresees awarding a $2,500 scholarship to one eligible Colville Tribal citizen or descendant annually per academic year.
+Foundation (LF) Council of Guides foresees awarding a $2,500 scholarship to one eligible citizen or descendant of a Tribal Nation annually per academic year.

 Eric Stensgar was our brother and friend; an avid outdoorsman who was just as comfortable hiking the mountains of the San Poil Valley and calling for elk as he was watching the current of the Columbia River for schools of salmon.
 A traditional hunter, Eric provided love and nourishment to his family and community.
 He was a respected and accomplished salmon fisherman, earning the honorific title of β€œUncle” among his own Tribal Elders and peers.
 He was most at home and at peace when in the lands and waters of his ancestors: feeling the wind, smelling the trees, and hearing the birds.